 The “Award of Recognition” program was developed by the County of Riverside, Department of Environmental Health, in an effort to recognize those food establishments which have consistently maintained exceptionally high sanitary, operational, and structural standards assuring the maximum protection of the public’s health and safety.
 For additional information on the Award of Recognition or to view Award of Recognition Recipients view our page.

-Cottage Food Operations
+Cottage Food Operation

 Effective January 1, 2013, the Cottage Food Bill, AB1616, allows certain low-risk food products, to be prepared and packaged in private home kitchens in California.
 The Cottage Food Bill, also known as the California Homemade Food Act, was passed in an effort to help Californians recover from the slow economy, promote small scale businesses and create jobs.
 This type of operation is called a Cottage Food Operation (CFO).

 Only low-risk food products that are non potentially hazardous are allowed for a CFO.
 These types of products do not require refrigeration and are considered safe from rapid bacterial growth that can cause sickness.
-For additional information on Cottage Food Operations visit our page.

 Food Handler Cards